top of page

 PREPARE TO MEET THY GOD

-The 1861 census shows that 13 year old Ann had left home and was a house maid to the Brannon family at 12 Portland Terrace, Southampton.
+The 1861 census shows that 13-year-old Ann had left home and was a house maid to the Brannon family at 12 Portland Terrace, Southampton (right).

 Amelia died the following year aged 5 and was buried at the chapel by the Rev John Bartlett Burt on 12th May 1872.